IsakJacobsson/udisc-stats-analyzer/README.md

 You can also provide specific course, layout and player(s) to plot for, e.g:

 ```
-python distribution.py --csv-dir score_cards -c Vipan -l Main -p 'Isak "Bush Walker" Jacobsson'
+python udisc_analysis.py score-distribution --csv-dir score_cards -c Vipan -l Main -p 'Isak "Bush Walker" Jacobsson'
 ```

-For more options and help for how to use the `distribution.py` subcommand run the help command:
+For more options and help for how to use the `score-distribution` subcommand run the help command:

 ```
-python distribution.py -h
+python udisc_analysis.py score-distribution -h
 ```